S1gn3rs/VeterinarianHotel/README.md

 ## Introduction

-This project implements a comprehensive management system for a veterinary hotel where habitats, animals, and personnel such as caretakers and veterinarians are managed.
+This project implements a comprehensive management system for a veterinary hotel where habitats, animals, and personnel such as keepers and veterinarians are managed.
 Created for the Object-Oriented Programming course, the system manages various entities and calculates satisfaction scores, maintaining records on animal well-being, employee responsibilities, habitats, trees, and vaccinations.

 ## Features

 - **Animal Management**: Register, view, transfer, and calculate satisfaction scores for animals.
-- **Employee Management**: Register and manage responsibilities for caretakers and veterinarians, with satisfaction levels calculated based on workload and expertise.
+- **Employee Management**: Register and manage responsibilities for keepers and veterinarians, with satisfaction levels calculated based on workload and expertise.
 - **Habitat Management**: Define and modify habitats, adjust influence on species, and plant trees.
 - **Tree Lifecycle and Maintenance**: Track and manage seasonal effects on deciduous and evergreen trees, calculate cleaning efforts, and account for age-related changes.
 - **Vaccination Management**: Record and manage vaccinations, assess potential health impacts from incorrect administration.